Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime

 These two equivalences underline the central theme of this work: by mapping neural network training problems to sparse vector and matrix estimation tasks, we can leverage the rich theoretical toolbox developed for LASSO and compressed sensing, and in particular approximate message passing and its high-dimensional state evolution \citep{donoho2009message,donoho2013phase,javanmard2013state,berthier2020state,erba2025nuclear}.
 This bridge not only enables precise predictions for generalization error and scaling exponents, but also provides a principled understanding of the weight spectral distribution in neural networks.
-Additionally, the loss landscape in both these setting is easy, LASSO is convex, and the overparameterization in the quadratic network ensures that all minima are global ones \citep{venturi2019spurious}: this allows us to focus on ERM instead of the details of the gradient descent algorithms.

 \paragraph{Power-law/quasi-sparse targets.} To study scaling behavior, we adopt the classical assumption of a target with a power-law spectrum, as considered for instance in \citep{caponnetto2007optimal,steinwart2009optimal,spigler2020asymptotic,cui2021generalization,bordelon2024dynamical,arous2025learning}.
 In the language of compressed sensing, this corresponds to the notion of {\it quasi-sparsity} \citep{negahban2011estimation,raskutti2011minimax}, where the signal is not exactly sparse but its coefficients decay according to a heavy-tailed distribution.
 This makes the setting natural and relevant to both the machine learning and signal processing communities.
 Concretely, in the case of diagonal linear networks we assume effective weights